gomerudo/auto-ml/docs/source/python.rst

 Python
 ------
-Python is a 'genera purpose' programming language.
+Python is a 'general purpose' programming language.
 This is, contrarely to R it gives more flexibility for the type of problems it solves, such as web development, scripting (similar to bash) or scientific programming.
 The ability to use it for one purpose or the other is given by the 'packages' (or library,